knarrff/python-novice-inflammation/_episodes/08-func.md

 ---

 At this point,
-we've written code to draw some interesting features in our inflammation data, loop over all our data files to quickly draw these plots for each of them, and have Python make decisions based on what it sees in our data.
+we've written code to print some interesting features in our inflammation data and have Python make decisions based on what it sees in our data.
 But, our code is getting pretty long and complicated;
 what if we had thousands of datasets, and didn't want to generate a figure for every single one?
-Commenting out the figure-drawing code is a nuisance.
-Also, what if we want to use that code again, on a different dataset or at a different point in our program?
+What if we want to use that code again, on a different dataset or at a different point in our program?
 Cutting and pasting it is going to make our code get very long and very repetitive, very quickly.